 A supportive group process with a therapeutic focus for:

-Carer families living or supporting someone with Borderline Personality Disorder (BPD)
+Carer families supporting a family member with Borderline Personality Disorder (BPD)

-The group is facilitated by Peter McKenzie (PhD, MA ClinFamTher).
-Peter is the Carer Academic and a Family Therapist at The Bouverie Centre.
-He has been working in the area of families and BPD for a number of years, both clinically and as a trainer and advocate.
+He has been working in the area of families with complex needs and BPD for over 15 of years, both clinically and as a trainer and advocate.

 Contact The Bouverie Centre on

 E: email@example.com or T: (03) 9385 5100.

 The Bouverie Centre is delighted to be hosting an interactive workshop by Vikki Reynolds on how we can be of use in community work that happens in contexts of social injustices.find out more